londonappleadmins/site/content/posts/2020-01-07-13th-february-2020-meet-up-funding-circle-code42.md

 slug: "13th-february-2020-meet-up-funding-circle-code42"
 ---

 Happy New Year!
-Welcome to our February (and first) meet of 2020 will have a Fun-ding time when we join erm, [Funding Circle](https://www.fundingcircle.com/uk/) (Sponsered by [Code42](https://www.code42.com)) at their offices in the City of London!
+Welcome to our February (and first) meet of 2020 will have a Fun-ding time when we join erm, [Funding Circle](https://www.fundingcircle.com/uk/) (Sponsored by [Code42](https://www.code42.com)) at their offices in the City of London!

 The schedule is as follows: